Erin’s Recipe Rundown

 These fluffy herb gluten free cheese scones taste amazing on their own, but they also make a great accompaniment to eggs and bacon, salads, or soup.

 The texture of the scones is always light and fluffy, thanks to plenty of baking powder and high-quality gluten-free flour.
-It’s one of my favorite ways to change up your typical scone recipe and give it the sharp bite of gluten free cheeses!
+It’s one of my favorite ways to change up your typical scone recipe and give it the sharp bite of cheddar cheese!

 For more gluten-free appetizers, you also might like these deviled eggs with relish or gluten-free cheese breadsticks!